sinaahmadi/sinaahmadi.github.io/_posts/2019-04-16-text-pre-processing-with-bash.md

 $ head noisy_text.txt
 {% endhighlight %}

 There is an interesting option `-n` which lets us to specify how many lines be displayed.
-The default value of is 10 lines.
+The default value is 10 lines.

 {% highlight bash %}
 $ head -n 2  noisy_text.txt